y2k4life/TestControlLogic/README.md

 ## Benchmarks

-The benchmark results below are from calling the methods above with the last scenario being the one to satisfy.
-Forcing the worse case scenario of having to test all possibilities until the last one.
-The benchmarks called the methods 100,000 times and then 500,000 times.
+The benchmark results below are from calling the methods above with forcing the last test statement being the one to satisfy.
+Forcing the worse case scenario of having to test all possibilities.
+The benchmarks called the methods 100,000 times and then 500,000 times. **Update** this turns out not to be true, CPU does optimization and will short circuit the intended results.
+Randomization was added.
+I wanted the test to be identical which I can't guarantee with randomization, but it is a trade off to avoid CPU optimization.

-It is interesting that there is no performance hit between Pattern Matching and `enum` with casting.
-What was interesting was the performance of using `if`.
+Pattern matching is faster, but that does not me the IL code is efficient.
+I will also have more updates with there are more possibilities beyond the 5 we have now.

 ``` ini